Variational Learning of Disentangled Representations: DisCoVR: Disentangling Common and Variant Representations

 \subsection{Target posterior structure}

-In our model, the observed data $x$ is generated from two latent variables, $z$ and $w$.
-The marginal distribution of $z$ is independent of the condition label $y$, making $z$ \emph{condition-invariant}, whereas $w$ depends on $y$ and is therefore \emph{condition-aware}.
-Our goal is to learn probabilistic data representations such that the marginal distributions of $z$ and $w$ preserve the structure $z \perp y$ and $w \not\perp y$, and therefore yield \emph{disentangled representations}.
-For this, we approximate the joint posterior $p_{z, w \vert x, y}$ via variational inference, enforcing that $z$ remains independent of $y$, while $w$ retains dependence on $y$.
-Our approach follows the empirical Bayes paradigm \citep{robbins1956}, and in particular aligns with the principles of $f$-modeling introduced by \citet{efron2014}, where the prior structure is inferred from the data to ensure consistency with observed marginals.
+In our model, each observation $x$ is generated from two latent variables: $z$, which is \emph{condition-invariant}, and $w$, which is \emph{condition-aware} through its dependence on $y$.
+Our goal is to learn probabilistic representations where the marginals of $z$ and $w$ preserve this structure, yielding disentangled factors.
+That is, we aim to approximate the posterior $p_{z,w \mid x,y}$.

-Ideally we would approximate the true posterior $p_{z, w \vert x, y}$ with a variational distribution $q_{z, w \vert x, y}$.
-However, even under simple variational families such as multivariate Gaussians, capturing dependencies between $z$ and $w$ requires modeling a full covariance structure, which becomes computationally intractable in high dimensions.
-To mitigate this, we approximate the posterior $p_{z, w \vert x, y}$ with a factorized variational distribution $q_{z\vert x} \ q_{w \vert x,y}$.
+However, approximating the full posterior with a variational distribution $q_{z, w \vert x, y}$ is intractable: even for simple variational families such as Gaussians, modeling the dependencies between $z$ and $w$ requires a full covariance structure, which is computationally prohibitive in high dimensions.
+To mitigate this, we employ a factorized approximation $q_{z\vert x} \ q_{w \vert x,y}$.